Why Embedding Artificial Intelligence is Critical for Successful Digital Marketing

 Predict customer needs and behaviours

-Considering how much emotions, intuition and other non-logical factors go into human decision making, it’s easy to underestimate AI’s ability to predict human behavior.
+Considering how much emotions, intuition and other non-logical factors go into human decision making, it’s easy to underestimate AI’s ability to predict human behaviour.
 But data doesn’t lie, and predictive models can be surprisingly accurate.

 When the company sent her a mailer full of coupons for maternity clothes and baby products, her father complained to the store’s manager, irate that a girl still in high school would receive such offers.
 It was only after speaking with his daughter that the man discovered the targeted offers were indeed relevant.